NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **Version 2 - Desktop/Console Platforms - The VR Version** - Game version that starts in Past with a true history of Earth.
 Not Time Correlated.
 We hope work on this can begin by 2020 (if additional funds/resources can be secured by then) and will be done in parallel with the Smartphone version.
 Remember these are not seperate products, and fully integrate with each other where players share the same immersive persistent real-time open world.

-**Version 3 - The XR/IR Version** - The XR version that becomes the immersive, self reflective reality that combines both aspects of console and smartphone versions (The OASIS).
+**Version 3 - The XR/IR Version (The OASIS)** - The XR version that becomes the immersive, self reflective reality that combines both aspects of console and smartphone versions.
 We hope we will secure MASSIVE funds by 2021/2022 latest so this can begin dev around that time, this is Ready Player One OASIS time with life like graphics and things you can only begin to imagine right now! ;-)

 ## Next Steps